-According to Bloomberg.com, moldy dispensary cannabis and other problems in seven of the 12 companies operating 27 dispensaries have been underreported in New Jersey.
+According to Bloomberg.com, moldy dispensary cannabis and other problems in seven of the 12 NJ cannabis dispensary operators managing 27 dispensary locations the NJ Cannabis Regulatory Commission (NJCRC) oversees have been underreported in New Jersey.

-While several cannabis companies have been approved for the New Jersey medical and adult-use cannabis markets, none of them are open yet.
+While several cannabis companies have been approved for the New Jersey medical and adult-use cannabis markets, none are open yet.

-Documents obtained by Bloomberg detailed that seven companies had 54 violations between January 2020 to April 2022 when the New Jersey adult-use cannabis market opened.
+The documents obtained by Bloomberg note seven NJ cannabis dispensary operators had 54 violations between January 2020 and April 2022.
+That was when the New Jersey adult-use cannabis market opened.

 Zen Leaf Dispensary Cannabis Named Worst Offender